Kim Kardashian’s Dash Store Robbed: What Is Her Net Worth After Paris Heist?

 “Taking time off after the robbery has really changed [Kim Kardashian].
 And for the better.
 She initially was just too shocked and traumatized to deal with anything but her kids,” a source previously told the magazine.
 “As time went on, she realized that she actually loved her slower life.
 She feels very grateful that she has been able to spend the past few months just focusing on her kids.
 Kim thinks they are growing too fast and she has enjoyed spending more quiet time with them.”

-To see more of Kim Kardashian and her family, including her husband Kanye West, tune into the Season 13 premiere of Keeping Up With the Kardashians this March.
+To see more of Kim Kardashian and her family, including her husband Kanye West, tune into the Season 13 premiere of Keeping Up with the Kardashians this March.

 [Featured Image by Matt Winkelmeyer/Getty Images]